cisagov/trustymail/README.md

   Domain", per [RFC
   7489](https://tools.ietf.org/html/rfc7489#section-6.6.3)), is
   checked and applied.
-* `DMARC Policy` - An adjudication, based on any policies found in `DMARC Results` and `DMARC Results on Base Domain`, of the relevant DMARC policy that applies.
+- `DMARC Policy` - An adjudication, based on any policies found in `DMARC Results` and `DMARC Results on Base Domain`, of the relevant DMARC policy that applies.
-* `DMARC Subdomain Policy` - An adjudication, based on any policies found in `DMARC Results` and `DMARC Results on Base Domain`, of the relevant DMARC subdomain policy that applies.
+- `DMARC Subdomain Policy` - An adjudication, based on any policies found in `DMARC Results` and `DMARC Results on Base Domain`, of the relevant DMARC subdomain policy that applies.
-* `DMARC Policy Percentage` - The percentage of mail that should be subjected to the `DMARC Policy` according to the `DMARC Results`.
+- `DMARC Policy Percentage` - The percentage of mail that should be subjected to the `DMARC Policy` according to the `DMARC Results`.
-* `DMARC Aggregate Report URIs` - A list of the DMARC aggregate report URIs specified by the domain.
+- `DMARC Aggregate Report URIs` - A list of the DMARC aggregate report URIs specified by the domain.
-* `DMARC Forensic Report URIs` - A list of the DMARC forensic report URIs specified by the domain.
+- `DMARC Forensic Report URIs` - A list of the DMARC forensic report URIs specified by the domain.
-* `DMARC Has Aggregate Report URI` - A boolean value that indicates if `DMARC Results` included `rua` URIs that tell recipients where to send DMARC aggregate reports.
+- `DMARC Has Aggregate Report URI` - A boolean value that indicates if `DMARC Results` included `rua` URIs that tell recipients where to send DMARC aggregate reports.
-* `DMARC Has Forensic Report URI` - A boolean value that indicates if `DMARC Results` included `ruf` URIs that tell recipients where to send DMARC forensic reports.
+- `DMARC Has Forensic Report URI` - A boolean value that indicates if `DMARC Results` included `ruf` URIs that tell recipients where to send DMARC forensic reports.
-* `DMARC Reporting Address Acceptance Error` - A boolean value that is True if one or more of the domains listed in the aggregate and forensic report URIs does not indicate that it accepts DMARC reports from the domain being tested.
+- `DMARC Reporting Address Acceptance Error` - A boolean value that is True if one or more of the domains listed in the aggregate and forensic report URIs does not indicate that it accepts DMARC reports from the domain being tested.

-### Etc. ###
+### Everything else ###

-* `Syntax Errors` - A list of syntax errors that were encountered when analyzing SPF records.
+- `Syntax Errors` - A list of syntax errors that were encountered when analyzing SPF records.
-* `Debug Info` - A list of any other warnings or errors encountered, such as DNS failures.
+- `Debug Info` - A list of any other warnings or errors encountered, such as DNS failures.
 These can be helpful when determining how `trustymail` reached its conclusions, and are indispensible for bug reports.